Search

 • Convolution Layer: A convolution is the simple application of a filter to an input that results in an activation.
 The convolution layer has a set of trainable filters that have a small receptive range but can be used to the full depth of data provided.
 Convolution layers are the major building blocks used in convolutional neural networks.

-• Fully-Connected Layer: This layer is the final output layer for CNN models that flattens the input received from layers before it and gives the result.
+• Fully-Connected Layer: This layer is the final output layer for CNN models that flattens the input data received from layers before it and gives the result.

 Applications of Image Classification